Living with roof rats

 Roof rats in your vehicle?

 Sometimes rats make nests in seldom-used vehicles.
-One effective method to deter rats from vehicles is to place a light such as a “trouble light” or even a string of white holiday lights under the vehicle to illuminate the vehicleʼs underside at night.
-Also place various repellents such as cotton balls or rags saturated with spearmint, peppermint, or eucalyptus oils on plates near where rats are seen.
-Some people spray Critter Ridder, a pungent repellent, in areas frequented by rats.
-It is also important to keep vehicle parking sites free of attractants such as human, pet, or wild bird food.
+One effective method to deter rats from vehicles is to place a light such as a “trouble light” or a string of uncolored holiday lights under the vehicle to illuminate the vehicle’s underside at night.
+Repellents with strong odors repel roof rats.
+Rat repellents include Bounce® dryer sheets, cotton balls or rags saturated with peppermint or eucalyptus oil, and Critter Ridder.
+Place the repellent on a plate either under the hood when the engine is turned off or on the ground under the vehicle near where rats are seen.
+Be sure to remove the plate of repellents before turning on the engine.
+It is also important to keep vehicle parking sites free of rat attractants such as human, pet, or wild bird food.

 How to discourage roof rats